juliansommer/obsidian-imgur-scan/README.md

 # Obsidian Imgur Scan

-- Scan obsidian notebook for Imgur urls, and output which Imgur urls aren't used in the notebook
+- Scan obsidian notebook for Imgur urls, and find which Imgur urls aren't used in the notebook

 ## Setup